2013 Final Year End Budget Roundup = $217,275.17 or an increase of $17,129.54 or 8.55% over the year

 HOW I TRACK ALL OF THIS SPENDING

-As you all know, I use my beloved Budgeting Tool to track all of this.
-I have been doing this since 2006.
+As you all know, I use my beloved The Budgeting Tool to track all of this, I have been using it since 2006 & all the net proceeds go to charity.

 WHY THE HELL I TRACK ALL MY SPENDING